-Below you'll find brief bios for our regular panel members and friends of the podcast, with links to further reading.
+Below you'll find brief biographies for our regular panel members, with links to further reading.
 If the panel member's on Twitter, you'll find their handle beneath their photo.

 Professor David Runciman became Head of the University of Cambridge's Department of Politics and International Studies (POLIS) in October 2014.
 He gave his Inaugural Lecture on "Political Theory and Real Politics in the Age of the Internet" on Tuesday 24th February 2015, which can be viewed online here.
 His research interests are in twentieth century political thought, particularly ideas of democracy and crisis, and the role of technology in contemporary politics.
-He currently co-directs the Conspiracy and Democracy project: a five-year Leverhulme-funded research program based in CRASSH.
+David's new book is How Democracy Ends, published by Profile.
 His recent Darwin lecture on Trump as conspiracy theorist can be seen here.
 David also writes regularly about politics for the London Review of Books.

-Christopher Brooke is University Lecturer in Political Theory in the Department of Politics and International Studies at the University of Cambridge, and a Fellow of Homerton College, where he is Director of Studies in Politics, having earlier worked at the Universities of Oxford and Bristol, and studied at Oxford and Harvard.
-He is the author of Philosophic Pride: Stoicism and Political Thought from Lipsius to Rousseau (2012), and his new edition of Thomas Hobbes’s Leviathan was published by Penguin this summer.
+Christopher Brooke is Senior University Lecturer in Political Theory in the Department of Politics and International Studies at the University of Cambridge, and a Fellow of Homerton College, where he is Director of Studies in Politics, having earlier worked at the Universities of Oxford and Bristol, and studied at Oxford and Harvard.
+He is the author of Philosophic Pride: Stoicism and Political Thought from Lipsius to Rousseau (2012), and his new edition of Thomas Hobbes’s Leviathan was published by Penguin in 2017.

 Dr Rapport is a lecturer in Cambridge's Department of Politics and International Studies and a fellow at Corpus Christi College.
 He was previously an assistant professor of political science at Georgia State University in Atlanta.
 His research interests include international security and U.S. foreign policy.
 His book, Waging War, Planning Peace: U.S. Noncombat Operations and Major Wars, was published in 2015 by Cornell University Press.
 His work has also appeared in leading journals of international relations such as International Security, International Studies Quarterly, the Journal of Peace Research, and Security Studies.
 He lies to his dentist about his flossing habits.